 Always make sure you review the terms/licences conditions when using an open licence, especially when you are not familiar with it.
 Different open licences have different restrictions and requirements, so you should never assume.

 Attribution

 One of the most common requirements of open licences is to give attribution to the original creator.
-See the section on Citation and Attribution for more information.
+See the section on Citation and Attribution (#chapter-citation-and-attribution) for more information.

 Public Domain